If you are ready to buy a mountain bike, make sure you choose the right one!

 We review bikes

-Through our reviews, we are constantly updating the best mountain bikes selection.
+Through our reviews, we are constantly updating the best mountain bike reviews selection.
 The purpose of this page is to list best mountain bikes on the market by category.
 You can read a review that is mainly positive, however, there are even better bikes that can be found in our top picks.

 You will find that we have grouped bikes by popular search phrases to make it easier for you to navigate the site!
 We then pick out the best ones out of that list and mark our favorite one in each test.
 This is where you will find the best mountain bikes!

 How do I know which is the right mountain bike for me?

 You should read the mountain bike buying guide.
 Here, we lead you to right bikes!

 - Should I choose full suspension or hardtail mountain bike?

 It’s up to your riding preference.
 We’d like to suggest that you read the mountain biking buying guide, where you will find all of those answers.